KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 -  select the destination document through the list of cross navigation definition.
 It is optional.
 If the Cross navigation is not      selected then when you click to launch the cross navigation, a pop up will be open with all the cross navigations defined for that     cockpit.
 If you select the Cross navigation and you click to launch the cross navigation, then it will go to the document of arrival directly.
 -  add all involved output parameters by adding them one by one in the bottom part of the GUI.

-Finally, the “Filters” tab is where you can filter the table results by adding a limit to the rows or a conditions in the columns. :numref:`filterstabwidgetconf` shows an example of how to set the limit rows or a conditions on dataset columns.
+Finally, the “Filters” tab is where you can filter the table results by adding a limit to the rows or a conditions in the columns. the following figure shows an example of how to set the limit rows or a conditions on dataset columns.

 .. _filterstabwidgetconf:
 .. figure:: media/image168.png